Abhishek Anand

 We organize our application into feature modules that can be independently developed, tested, and deployed:

-Feature Module Structure
+Angular Feature Module Architecture

 2. Strict TypeScript Configuration